magnofilipe/go8-replication-tool/README.md

 ## Purpose

-This article presents the replication package associated with our paper:
+This article presents the replication package associated with the paper:

 TO-DO